Did you know many African countries continue to pay colonial tax to France since their independence till today!

 #4.
 Priority to French interests and companies in public procurement and public biding

-In the award of government contracts, French companies must be considered first, and only after that these countries could look elsewhere.
-It doesn’t matter if the african countries can obtain better value for money elsewhere.
+In the award of government contracts, French companies must be considered ﬁrst, and only aher that these countries could look elsewhere.
+It doesn’t ma5er if the african countries can obtain be5er value for money elsewhere.

 As consequence, in many of the french ex-colonies, all the majors economical assets of the countries are in the hand of french expatriates.
 In Côte d’Ivoire, for example, french companies own and control all the major utilities – water, electricity, telephone, transport, ports and major banks.
 The same in commerce, construction, and agriculture.